 This database is written in C and C++ language and it can work on different platforms like Microsoft Windows, Oracle Solaris, AIX, Symbian, Linux, MAC OS, etc.

-It is available with two editions.
+It is available in two editions.

 - MySQL Community Server (Open Source).